dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 # DBOS SDK Quickstart

-Here's how to get a simple DBOS "Hello, Database!" application up and running in less than five minutes, once System requirements are met!
+Here's how to get a simple DBOS "Hello, Database!" application up and running in less than five minutes.

+### System Requirements

-The DBOS SDK requires [Node.js 20 or later](https://nodejs.org/en) and this tutorial uses [Docker](https://www.docker.com/) to launch a Postgres database (DBOS doesn't need Docker, but this tutorial uses it as a convenience).
+The DBOS SDK requires [Node.js 20 or later](https://nodejs.org/en).
+Additionally, this tutorial uses [Docker](https://www.docker.com/) to launch a Postgres database (DBOS doesn't need Docker, but this tutorial uses it as a convenience).

 To install both Node.js and Docker (assuming you don't already have them installed):

-### Choose your Operating System

 <Tabs groupId="operating-systems">
   <TabItem value="mac" label="macOS">